akshitha00000/fake-news-detection-/README.md

 This project detects whether a news article is **real or fake** using Natural Language Processing (NLP) and Machine Learning techniques.

+📁 Dataset

+The dataset used in this project contains labeled news articles classified as real or fake.
+It was used to train and test the machine learning model.

 🚀 Technologies Used

 * Python